-We're told time and time again to stop eating at a certain point in the evening for weight-loss purposes, but what if that little snack actually better prepared you for bedtime?
-Jason Wrobel, raw vegan chef and author of the newly released cookbook Eternity ($15), has found that certain foods with components like potassium, magnesium, calcium, and, of course, tryptophan, can help you catch some Zs in no time.
-Well & Good recently outlined these slumber-inducing foods to help you fall asleep faster tonight and each night thereafter.
+We're told time and again to stop eating at a certain point in the evening for weight-loss purposes, but what if that little snack actually better prepared you for bedtime?
+Just imagine: no sleeping pills, no drowsy p.m. cold medication, just some healthy, good-for-you quick bites that will help your head hit the pillow faster.
+Jason Wrobel, raw vegan chef and author of the newly released cookbook Eaternity ($15), has found that certain foods with components like potassium, magnesium, calcium, and, of course, tryptophan, can help you catch more z's in no time.

 If you find yourself frequently reaching for the Ambien to fall asleep, Wrobel says that brown rice contains gamma-amino butyric acid, a natural form of the sleep aid.